Trexler Nature Preserve: Ranges

 The Eastern Central Range begins south of Hegel's Run and is centered around the dramatic Elk Ridge, which is the highest point in the preserve and also forms the extreme easterly extent of the Schochary Ridge.
 Elk Ridge is home to the preserve's bison and elk herds.
 The extreme eastern boundary which borders Lehigh Carbon County Community College is marked by a deciduous tree-line of walnut, oak, and maple receding into grasslands interspersed with autumn-olive.
 Atop a grassland ridge line in the Eastern Central Range is the post-modern Prairie School styled environmental education center.
 Opened in 2010, the Trexler Environmental Center is located in a 2,700-square-foot building that has been Leadership in Energy and Environmental Design (LEED) certified.

 The center is on one of the highest parts of the preserve and features straight lines, a low profile, and muted colors which merge the building into dramatically rolling grasslands.
 It also has a rooftop observation area, a community room for environmental education programs and meetings, and restroom facilities for park visitors.
 The building also houses satellite offices for the Lehigh County Parks Department and the Pennsylvania Bureau of Forestry.

 The Western Central Range begins south of Jordan Creek and is centered around the Lehigh Valley Zoo.
-Because of the presence of the zoo, and the road connectivity (including the Jordan Ford), this is the most visited section of the preserve.
+Because of the presence of the zoo, and the road connectivity, including the Jordan Ford, it is the most visited section of the preserve.
 This section has views of west-facing Lowhill Township grasslands.
 The lowland sections provide views of eastern Pennsylvania river valleys, and fishing opportunities.
 The Trexler Border Trail, as it descends off the western veld and down into the Jordan Creek Valley, is surrounded in spring and summer by fecund native wildflower, which draw abundant native butterfly and birds.
 The Trexler nature trail, which follows Jordan Creek from the ford has views of the river, as well as mixed deciduous and conifer forest and exposed shale formations which are often covered in damp mosses.
 There are bird blinds in this area for ornithologists.